 Funding criteria: Projects should fall within the field of vision research, as judged by the AVA Committee, in the sphere of interest of journals including Perception, Vision Research and the Journal of Vision.
 Applications should be submitted by the supervisor, with relevant sections of the application form completed by the student.
 The project should be a self-contained piece of academic research with a clearly defined objective, and will be judged on scientific merit of the proposed work, quality of the training/experience provided to the student, and last but not least on the student’s academic record and aptitude for research.

-The deadline for application is 5pm, 16th March 2018.
+The deadline for application is 5pm, 15th March 2019.
 The form should be emailed to Innes Cuthill (firstname.lastname@example.org).

 An application form can be downloaded here.

 Awarded Scholarships: An award letter will be sent to the supervisor.
 The award will be made by a single payment after the student has completed the scholarship project and the supervisor has submitted the AVA scholarship report (see reports page for examples).
 The report must be submitted before the end of October following the summer vacation when the project took place.